For Prospective Authors

 Never say never, but we generally avoid publishing books that are:

-- On topics we’ve already published.
-We avoid covering the same topics twice; it’s simply not fair to our authors.
-Please review what we’ve published or are planning to publish and make sure we don’t already offer a book on your topic.
+- On topics we’ve addressed in a recent book.
+We avoid covering the same topics twice in the space of a few years; it’s simply not fair to our authors.
+Please review what we’ve published or are planning to publish and make sure we don’t already offer a recent book on your topic.

 - Already written.
 Most publishers love receiving a manuscript that’s “ready to go.”
 We’re not one of those publishers.
 We prefer to pool your ideas with ours about the topic, its audience, your research, and the writing and production of the book.
 If you’ve already written a manuscript, it’s actually more work for us to produce your book.